thysultan/stylis/README.md

 ## Benchmark

-Stylis is at-least 2X faster than it's predecesor.
+Stylis is at-least 2X faster than its predecesor.

 ### License